 Protecting animals through education, awareness, advocacy, and direct care.

-There are 703 primate species and sub-species in the world.
-One-half of primate species are endangered, according to the International Union for the Conservation of Nature (IUCN), the world's main authority on the conservation status of species.
+There are approximately 700 primate species and sub-species throughout the world.
+An estimated 62% are endangered, according to the International Union for the Conservation of Nature (IUCN), the world's main authority on the conservation status of species.
 Nonhuman primates are considered to be an indicator species for the health of ecosystems.
 All are at risk due to habitat loss, and most habitat loss is due to human activity.
 If their habitats are in danger, so too is every creature that lives there.

 At New England Primate Conservancy, we raise awareness about the needs for primate protection, for those captive and wild.
 The Primate Conservancy reminds us to leave wild animals in the wild, to preserve their habitats, and to be cognizant of the delicate balance of fauna and flora to support healthy ecosystems.
 One cannot survive without the other.